The Firesign Theatre: Radio Free Oz

 By 1967, Bergman had the Firesign Theatre appear regularly on Radio Free Oz.
 The Firesigns were strongly influenced by the British Goon Show; Proctor, Austin, and Ossman were big fans since the NBC program Monitor broadcast Goon Show episodes in the late 1950s, and Bergman became a fan after forming the Firesigns.
 According to Ossman:

 We all listened to The Goon Show, Peter Sellers, Spike Milligan and Harry Secombe, at various times in our lives.
 We heard a lot of those shows.
 They impressed us when we started doing radio ourselves, because they sustained characters in a really surreal and weird kind of situation for a long period of time.
 They were doing that show for 10 years, all the way through the 1950s.
 So we were just listening to them at the end.
 It was that madness and the ability to go anywhere and do anything and yet sustain those funny characters.
 So when we first did written radio, where we would sit down and write half hour skits and do them once a week, which we did in the fall of 1967, we did things that were imitative of The Goon Show and learned a lot of voices from them and such.

-In the fall of 1967, the Firesign Theatre was broadcasting Sunday nights from The Magic Mushroom, in Studio City, formerly a Bob Eubanks' Cinnamon Cinder.
-In September 1967, they performed an adaptation of Jorge Luis Borges' short story "La Muerte y La Brujula" ("Death and the Compass") on Radio Free Oz.
+In the fall of 1967, the Firesign Theatre was broadcasting Sunday nights from The Magic Mushroom, in Studio City, formerly a Bob Eubanks's Cinnamon Cinder.
+In September 1967, they performed an adaptation of Jorge Luis Borges's short story "La Muerte y La Brujula" ("Death and the Compass") on Radio Free Oz.

 In 1969, they created improvised television commercials for Jack Poet Volkswagen in Highland Park, California, with the characters of Christian Cyborg (Bergman), Coco Lewis (Proctor), Bob Chicken (Austin), and Tony Gomez (Ossman).